surajbhan93/Easyalgo/README.md

 - `Project`: A page that displays the details of a single portfolio project, including the title, description, date, and any relevant images or links.
 - `Categories`: A page that displays a list of blog post categories, with links to filtered lists of posts for each category.
 - `Custom 404 Pages`: Custom error pages that display when a user navigates to a non-existent page or encounters an error.
+- and many more ,check the website: [ https://easyalgo.org/ ]

 ## Website Screenshots